The substantial electron model is a theoretical model, which is

 rotation in the disks.
 By solving the equations for the forces and the binding

-energy of the electrons we can find the main parameters of the helium atom, including
+energy of the electrons we can find the main parameters of the helium atom,

-distance between the disks.
+and the distance between the disks.
 [8]

 In the well-known experiment with

-diffraction of light at two close slits on the screen, we can see interference
+diffraction of light at two close slits on the screen, we can see interference pattern

-of diffraction of electrons flying almost one by one.
+diffraction of electrons flying almost one by one.
 [16]

 If an electron is regarded as a point object, it is very difficult to